 I guess it's like being able to see the cross lit myself, yet a photo does not allow others to see that gentle illumination.
 It takes our own eyes to see the strength of our own faith when tested in our own ultimate darkness.

-Aria & I at the park
+Aria & I at the park earlier in the day |

 Right now, my faith is stronger then it has ever been before.
 Maybe because I am in the greatest trial I have ever experienced before?
 Like the saying, "Sometimes God lets you hit rock bottom, so you can discover that He is the rock at the bottom."